Start the default development server

 -d, --dashboardStart the Dashboard development server

--t, --desktopStart the Desktop App development server
+-k, --desktopStart the Desktop App development server

 --docsStart the Documentation development server